-Welcome to the Alaskan Music Archive, a nonprofit organization dedicated to preserving and promoting the rich history of independent Alaskan music.
+The Alaskan Music Archive is a nonprofit organization dedicated to preserving and promoting the rich history of independent Alaskan music.
 For over 70 years, we have been capturing, recording, and releasing the music and stories of our state's musicians.
 Our collection includes nearly 10,000 recordings, many of which are one-of-a-kind tapes and small-scale productions.

 However, these precious recordings are at risk of loss, damage, and degradation.
 That's why we are committed to digitizing and preserving these sounds so that they can be enjoyed, studied, and heard for generations to come.
 We also strive to promote and cultivate the 20 distinct Native languages of Alaska.
 By creating a rich, diverse resource library, we aim to provide access to these precious recordings for everyone.

 We value Alaska’s history in sound as a living, ongoing story, and as such we are always creating new material with the vital participants in Alaska’s music and language communities of today.
 We also provide robust cataloging effort for other data such as venues, reviews, titles, and personnel, making the Archive a solution to the widely scattered resources that have made up the historical records of the musical arts in Alaska.